Back to all posts

 On top of that, our daily habits contribute to the problem.
 Hours spent sitting at a desk, craning your neck to look at a phone, or even sleeping in an awkward position can lead to chronic tightness.
 These muscles are working hard all day to support your head, and when you add emotional stress and poor posture to the mix, it’s no wonder they end up feeling tight, sore, and full of knots.

-How It Differs from a Full-Body Massage
+How Is It Different From a Full-Body Massage?

 While a full-body massage offers wonderful, widespread relaxation, a head, neck, and shoulder massage provides targeted, intensive relief.
 Think of it as the difference between a general check-up and a specialist appointment.
 A full-body massage spreads the therapist’s time and attention across your entire body, from your feet to your scalp.